OpenCAPI/oc-accel-doc/web-doc/docs/index.md

 Development is usually done on a **Linux (x86) computer**.

 * [Xilinx Vivado]: OC-Accel currently supports Xilinx FPGA devices exclusively.
-For synthesis, simulation model and image build, the Xilinx Vivado 2019.2 up to 2020.1 suites are recommended.
+For synthesis, simulation model and image build, the **Xilinx Vivado 2019.2 up to 2020.2** suites are recommended and tested.

-* !!!
-Warning
-      Xilinx 2020.2 is not supported on HLS projects (HLS moved to vitis HLS) and BW250SOC card.

 * Build process: Building the code and running the make environment requires the usual development tools `gcc, make, sed, awk`.
 If not installed already, the installer package `build-essential` will set up the most important tools.

 * Configuring the OC-Accel framework will automatically call a standalone tool that is based on the Linux kernel [kconfig] tool.
 The `ncurses` library must be installed to use the simple menu-driven user interface for `kconfig`.

 * For basic examples, `python` is optional but suggested to install.
 2.7.x is fine to use optional configurations scripts.